 Even though the static display ads have a role to play, you need to look for other alternatives to drive the optimum results.
 You will like to explore the opportunities with video, rich media, and other formats to target the users as per their preferences.

-Moreover, ensure that DSP is capable of running dynamic ads with custom product feed integrations.
-It empowers your ads by serving ads that automatically present product offerings that are most likely to engage users.
+Ensure that DSP can run dynamic and hybrid ads with custom product feed integrations.
+It empowers your ads by serving ads that automatically present product offerings most likely to engage users.

-Different categories have individual variations in their details product and ad display needs.
-While ecommerce advertisers will like to show ads with product recommendations from the same category, the edtech app will have a completely different feed.
+Different categories have individual variations in their details, product, and ad display needs.
+While eCommerce advertisers like to show ads with product recommendations from the same category, the Edtech app will have a different feed.
 So, choose a DSP only if they can serve your product feed requirements.
 If you are an ad agency that runs campaigns for advertisers across the categories, you should be looking for a platform that can easily integrate variations.

-Incremental lift is the measurement of the contribution that your campaigns get from different touchpoints in the campaign.
-It is a data-driven approach to determine the impact of each channel, platform, and format on the revenue, the number of sales, or other campaign goals that you may have.
+Incremental lift is the measurement of your campaigns' impact versus other organic traffic or paid campaigns.
+It is a scientific approach to determining the incremental impact of each channel, platform, and format on the revenue, conversions, or other campaign goals that you may have.
 It helps you go beyond the clicks and impression measurements by directly analyzing the revenue impact.

 We hope this exhaustive list of features discussed in this blog will help you narrow down your DSP options.
-You can consider case studies, testimonials, and platform demo to confirm your choice.
-If you want to know how RevX fares on these features, you can drop us a message at firstname.lastname@example.org.
+If you want to know how RevX fares on these features, send us a message at firstname.lastname@example.org.